MooersLab/configorg/README.md

 I use the pre-release version of Emacs for Macs avaialble from [here]().
 Since January 2022, it has the startup flag `--init-directory` that enables easy switching between start-up profiles.
 This has displaced my use of chemacs, which is described in the section below.
+If you use an earlier version of Emacs, you can use this `config.org` file with *chemacs2*.

 I use bash aliases to start up emacs with specifc profiles and with or without the /--init-debug/ flag.
-For example, I eneter ~eid~ to launch Emacs version 29.0.5 with the default profile (i.e., the profile tangled from the config.org file).
+For example, I eneter `eid` to launch Emacs version 29.0.5 with the default profile (i.e., the profile tangled from the config.org file).
-These are defined in a ~.bashAppAliases~ file that I source from my ~.zshenv~ file which is  in turn sourced from my ~.zshrc~ startup file.
+These are defined in a `.bashAppAliases` file that I source from my `.zshenv` file which is  in turn sourced from my `.zshrc` startup file.

 ```bash
 alias eib='/Applications/Emacs29.0.5.app/Contents/MacOS/Emacs --init-directory ~/emacs-brave'